 The third trope I have to address doesn’t come from movies and TV shows, but rather the mainstream media.
 It’s a subject many gun owners have already spoken at length about on social media and in opinion pieces, but somehow the understanding hasn’t permeated upward into the popular consciousness.
 “Assault weapons” are not inherently more dangerous than other guns.
 “Assault weapon” isn’t even a strictly defined term, but rather something newscasters use to describe any gun that looks scarier than Elmer Fudd’s wabbit-hunting shotgun.

 In terms of dangers to society, a semi-automatic hunting rifle will kill you just as fast and just as good as my AR-15.
 In fact, depending on your hunting rifle, you may be able to do so from a greater distance and with a greater degree of accuracy.
 You can also purchase it in more places, find ammunition more readily in many cases, and can get one without any kind of permit or waiting period in a number of states.
-The biggest functional difference between my AR-15 and my hunting rifles is the rail system I could feasibly use to mount a deadly flashlight onto my handguards.
-Beyond that, it just looks “scarier,” and the media has done all it can to take that “scary” appearance as cause for a concerted push for bans on “assault-style” rifles, despite the absolutely negligible statistical likelihood that one would be used to actually commit any sort of crime.
+The biggest functional difference between my AR-15 and my hunting rifle is the rail system I could feasibly use to mount a deadly flashlight onto my handguards.
+Beyond that, it just looks “scarier,” and the media has done all it can to take that “scary” appearance as cause for a concerted push for bans on “assault-style” rifles, despite the absolutely negligible statistical likelihood that one would be used to actually commit a crime as compared to other firearms.

 But until more people are willing to listen to one another, I should probably stop pulling out my pistol at dinner parties.